Solving estimating equations with copulas: Asymptotic theory

-where $a_{n, x}$ is a sequence of continuous functions and $r_n^{-1} = O(1)$.
-This assumption is satisfied by many popular estimators of $\wtrue$, and we refer to \autoref{sec:examples_copula} for examples.
-The rate $r_n$ is introduced to encompass both parametric and nonparametric estimators within the same formalism.
+in a sense that is made precise by \Cref{asm_new:wn}.
+This assumption is satisfied by many estimators of $\wtrue$ including those from \Cref{sec:examples_copula}, see \Cref{sec:corollaries}.
+The rate $r_n$ allows to encompass both parametric and nonparametric estimators of $\wtrue$.
 While $r_n$ is a diverging sequence for nonparametric estimators, $r_n = 1$ gives the standard $\sqrt{n}$ rate for parametric ones.